Grigore T. Popa: Anticommunism

-Popa signed his name to a public protest decrying vote-rigging during the November 1946 election; there were ten other signatories, including aviatrix Smaranda Brăescu and Army General Aurel Aldea.
+Popa signed his name to a public protest decrying vote-rigging during the November 1946 election; there were ten other signatories, including aviator Smaranda Brăescu and Army General Aurel Aldea.
 It reached the Allied Commission, and, after being examined by Soviet representatives, served as incriminating evidence for the protesters' repression.
-Popa's final public appearance took the form of a speech before the Academy in April 1947.
+Popa's final public appearance took the form of a speech before the academy in April 1947.
 From an unassuming title, which implied a lecture about "nervous tension and the century's disease", it turned abruptly to political critique, likening the abuses of Nazism to those of communism.
 Popa's concept of "nervous tension", theorized by Popa from texts by Guglielmo Ferrero, was in fact the collective fear imposed by totalitarianism, which leads man to "hide the reservations imposed by his consciousness."
 Terror was inevitable, but ultimately inefficient: dictators [...] shall always be powerlessly arrested on the edge of our meditative nervous network, which they cannot control and cannot deform.
 There, in his own cortex, man still endures free [...].
 But if, in order to make sure that they have expunged it, dictators should crucify [their victims], then the spirit, with its invisible vibrations, shall make its way from the crucified to the still-chained, and the miracle of a new resurrection will become possible, the resurrection of freedom, without which humanity would become extinct.

 Popa returned to his ideas on "semi-civilization", describing revolution as an enemy of natural selection, in either its Darwinian or Lamarckism (Popa favored neither of the latter theories, viewing them as compatible).
 With "racism", "historical materialism" was "a dangerous simplification" of human endeavor.
 He warned that communism, like Nazism, was going to "exterminate, propagating hatred and violence toward any belief but its own."
 His was also an appeal against immoral but "exact" science, describing ideologues as "disciples of the Antichrist": "In this grave situation, the time has come for any conscience that is still pure to ask themselves: 'Where to?'
 And the answer will not be hard to find: 'Back to Christian morality!'".
 According to political scientist Ioan Stanomir, this sample of "Christian democracy" managed to reconcile the political expression of Romanian Orthodoxy, previously monopolized by the far-right, with "political freedom, understood as a set of guarantees against ideological and administrative arbitrariness."